84th Division (United States): World War II

 Battling in snow, sleet, and rain, the division threw off German attacks, recaptured Verdenne, 24–28 December, took Beffe and Devantave (Rendeux), 4–6 January 1945, and seized La Roche, 11 January.
 By 16 January, the Bulge had been reduced.
 After a 5-day respite, the 84th resumed the offensive, taking Gouvy and Beho.
 On 7 February, the division assumed responsibility for the Roer River zone, between Linnich and Himmerich (near Heinsberg), and trained for the river crossing.

-On 23 February 1945, the second day of Operation Grenade, the division cut across the Roer, took Boisheim and Dülken, 1 March, crossed the Niers on 2 March, took Krefeld, 3 March, and reached the Rhine by 5 March.
+On 23 February 1945, the first day of Operation Grenade, the division cut across the Roer, took Boisheim and Dülken, 1 March, crossed the Niers on 2 March, took Krefeld, 3 March, and reached the Rhine by 5 March.
 One day before, the 'Krefeld-Uerdinger Brücke' was blown off by Wehrmacht soldiers.

 The division trained along the west bank of the river in March.

 After crossing the Rhine, 1 April, the division drove from Lembeck toward Bielefeld in conjunction with the 5th Armored Division, crossing the Weser River to capture Hanover, 10 April.
 By 13 April, it had reached the Elbe, and halted its advance, patrolling along the river.
 Soviet troops were contacted at Balow, 2 May 1945.
 The division remained on occupation duty in Germany after VE-day, returning to the United States on 19 January 1946 for demobilization.
 It was redesignated a reserve formation on 21 January 1946.

 Troops of the 84th Infantry Division liberated two satellite camps of the Neuengamme Concentration Camp: Ahlem (a.k.a.
 Hannover-Ahlem), on 10 April 1945, and Salzwedel, on 14 April 1945.
 As such, the 84th is officially recognized as a "Liberating Unit" by both the U.S. Army's Center of Military History and the Holocaust Memorial Museum.